xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/2-how-to-make-our-ideas-clear.md

 to sacrifice the greater part of his thoughts to save the rest;
 and the muddled head is the least apt to see the necessity of such a sacrifice.
 Him we can usually only commiserate, as a person with a congenital defect.
 Time will help him, but intellectual maturity with regard to clearness comes rather late, an unfortunate arrangement of Nature, inasmuch as clearness is of less use to a man settled in life, whose errors have in great measure had their effect, than it would be to one whose path lay before him.

+- **Xie:** Talking about effects of errors in different context.

 It is terrible to see how a single unclear idea, a single formula without meaning, lurking in a young man's head,